-The District reports decreases in net position that relate to future periods as deferred outflows of resources in a separate section of its financial statements.
-The District has one type of item which occurs related to its net pension liability (asset).
-Part of this balance is due to the District recognizing its net pension liability (asset) as of December 31, 2022, the end of the plan's fiscal year.
-The District made contributions to the pension plan during the period January 1, 2023 through June 30, 2023.
+The District has one type of deferred outflows of resources which is related to the District's net pension liability (asset).
+Part of this balance is due to the District recognizing its net pension liability (asset) as of December 31, 2023, the end of the plan's fiscal year.
+The District made contributions to the pension plan during the period January 1, 2024 through June 30, 2024.